gabstopper/ansible-stonesoft/docs/facts/firewall_rule_facts_module.rst

 --------

-* Show the current routing table for the given engine.
-This will show references to the dst_if for the route along with the gateway and route network.
-Use engine_facts to resolve interface ID's returned by this module.
+* Retrieve rule specific information based on the policy specified in the facts module run.
+Specifying the policy is a required field.
+In addition, you can choose to expand fields like source, destination and services from href to their native element type and name by using the expand list with specified fields to expand.
+There are other search capabilities such as finding a rule based on partial match and rules within specific ranges.

 Requirements (on host that executes module)
 -------------------------------------------

-  * smc-python
+  * smc-python >= 0.6.0

 Options